 The Importance of Getting a Home Inspection

 A home inspection is a necessary part of buying a home.
-You don’t want to be in a situation where you’re wondering if the electrical system works correctly or if there is some unknown problem lurking behind the walls.
-Even the perfect-looking home can have some major defects, so a home inspection is worth the cost to have done.
+You don’t want to be in a situation where you’re wondering if the electrical system works correctly, or if there is some unknown problem lurking behind the walls.
+Even the perfect-looking home can have some major defects, making a home inspection well worth the cost to have done.

 In most purchase agreements, the seller will allow a company to come to the house to do a typical home inspection, and most buyers will insist upon it.
 The inspection will review all areas of the home, both inside and out.
 As the buyer, you’ll receive a detailed list of all of the issues that should be looked at, whether they are large or small.

 - Plumbing in the home

 - Fireplace, chimney, etc.

 - Heating and cooling systems

 If you are selling your home, it's a good idea to have a home inspection done before you put your home on the market to avoid any surprises down the road.
 As the buyer, if you’re equipped with the inspection information, you’ll go to the negotiating process with all the issues at hand.

 Even if the home is brand new, it’s a good idea to have the home inspected.
 Spending a little money now can save you a whole lot of time, money, and frustration in the future.

 If you are interested in contacting a local inspector, contact us and we will email you a selection of qualified home inspectors.